 This theme will remind you of Microsoft’s ambitious Metro UI, which was first adapted into Windows 8.
 Though the Metro UI is almost dead now, this theme will let you bring that classic vibe into your Linux.
 This theme is specially optimized for small display devices.

 The devices that support touch screen functionality will get a special advantage using this theme.
 It needs the GnoMenu platform installed if you want to have the full experience.
-The app launcher has the apps arranged in colorful tiles though the tiles don’t support live info feature for now.
+The app launcher has the apps arranged in colorful tiles though the tiles don’t support the live info feature for now.

 17. Win7-like Aero

 This theme is a bit aged.
 But Win7-like aero frame and button theme will bring that Windows vibe into your Linux desktop.
 It was created for the GNOME desktop environment.
 But later, the developer tested it on LXDE, and it worked fine with some changes in the script.